KevinQuito/TelephoneNumberValidator/README.md

 # TelephoneNumberValidator
 Returns true or false depending on if the string looks like a valid US phone number.
+It uses regular expression to validate the string.